 Check Status of Bootloader Whether Locked or Unlocked

-Below are the two methods to check if the bootloader is locked or unlocked you can perform any of the operation to check the status of the bootloader.
+Below are the two methods to check if the bootloader is locked or unlocked you can perform any of the operations to check the status of the bootloader.
 These methods will work for any android device or android version.

 Step 1: Open phones dialer